16,000 displaced from eastern Aleppo, UN says

 Some observers have suggested it would be the beginning of the end of the uprising that began in 2011.

-A solution to the war has evaded the international community for years.
-Russia and the US have both been drawn in, often standing on opposing sides of the conflict.
+A solution to the war, which has drawn in both Russia and the US, has evaded the international community for years.
 Russia has used its veto power in the UN Security Council several times to shoot down proposed resolutions on the conflict.

 French Foreign Minister Jean-Marc Ayrault called on the Security Council to immediately meet and examine the situation.